Frasin

 Frasin (Frassin or Fraßin) is a town in Suceava County, mountainous northeastern Romania.
 It is situated in the historical region of Bukovina.
-Frasin is the thirteenth-largest urban settlement in the county, with a population of 5,702 according to the 2011 census.
+Frasin is the thirteenth-largest urban settlement in the county, with a population of 5,817 according to the 2021 census.
 It was declared a town in 2004, along with seven other localities in Suceava County.
 The town administers the former village of Bucșoaia (which became a neighborhood in 2004), Doroteia, and Plutonița (with the status of associated villages).

 Administration and local politics

 Town council

 The town's current local council has the following political composition, according to the results of the 2020 Romanian local elections:

 Geography

-Frasin is surrounded by the Bukovina Ridges of the Obcinele Mari, on the banks of Moldova River, between Câmpulung Moldovenesc and Gura Humorului, on European route E58.
+Frasin is surrounded by the Bukovina Ridges of the Obcinele Mari, on the banks of the Moldova River, between Câmpulung Moldovenesc and Gura Humorului, on European route E58.
 The town of Gura Humorului is only 7 km away.
-Frasin is connected to the Romanian national railway system and has a railway station on the Suceava–Vatra Dornei railway.
+Frasin is connected to the Romanian national railway system by a railway station on the Suceava–Vatra Dornei railway.